 Bulloch County Board of Education

-Complaint Procedures under the No Child Left Behind Act
+Complaint Procedures under the Every Student Succeeds Act

 A. Grounds for a Complaint

-Any individual, organization or agency (“complainant”) may file a complaint with the Bulloch County Board of Education (“Department”) if that individual, organization or agency believes and alleges that a local educational agency (“LEA”) is violating a Federal statute or regulation that applies to a program under the No Child Left Behind Act.
-The complaint must allege a violation that occurred not more than one (1) year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing.
+Any individual, organization or agency (“complainant”) may file a complaint with the Bulloch County Board of Education (“Department”) if that individual, organization or agency believes and alleges that a local educational agency is violating a Federal statute or regulation that applies to a program under the Every Student Succeeds Act.
+The complaint must allege a violation that occurred not more than one year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing.

 B. Federal Programs for Which Complaints Can Be Filed

-- Title I, Part A: Improving Basic Programs Operated by Local Educational Agencies
+- Title I, Part A: Improving Academic Achievement

 - Title I, Part C: Education of Migrant Children

-- Title II, Part A: Teacher and Principal Training and Recruiting Fund
+- Title II, Part A: Improving Teacher Quality

-- Title III, Part A: English Language Acquisition, Language Enhancement, and Academic Achievement
+- Title III, Part A: Language Instruction for English Learners and Immigrant Students

 - Title IV, Part B: 21st Century Community Learning Centers